Keenan-Faure/Shopify-Integrator/README.md

 ./scripts/install.sh
 ```

-This will download all necessary files for you and start on the `APP_PORT` on your localhost which by default is `3000`.
+This will download all necessary docker images for you and start on the `APP_PORT` on your localhost which by default is `3000`.

 ## Prerequisites